priceline-partner-network/api-documentation/src/guides/hotel/migration.md

 ### Additional Rate Information

+Several new pieces of information are available per rate, which may help you merchandise the inventory.

 Use of this data can be considered optional, but may be useful in marketing the rate.

 | Node              | Description                                                                                                    |